 From 1 January 2020, Legal Aid Queensland (LAQ) has received Commonwealth funding to provide lawyer-assisted family law mediation and arbitration to resolve less complex property disputes for people not eligible for legal aid or unable to afford legal representation.

-The family law property mediation grant pilot will be available for 2 years and applies to separated, married and defacto couples.
+The family law property mediation grant pilot will be available to 30 June 2023 and applies to separated, married and defacto couples.

 The maximum net equity of disputed property is currently $400,000.
 Under the pilot, this has now been increased to $500,000 excluding superannuation (with no limit on superannuation).